 According to Dashinsky, the top 1% of companies like Facebook, Amazon and Google have figured out how designers can help them achieve their business goals.
 This knowledge is not shared externally, so these companies can afford to both compete for top talent and train entry-level designers in-house if necessary.

 As a result, many designers outside of big tech companies “don’t know what they don’t know”, and wind up working mostly on the visual elements of design.
 The downstream effect of this is what Dashinsky calls the “Dribbblisation of Design”.
 I call this “Skipping To Pretty”, and it’s an industry-wide problem.

 What’s A Design Exercise?

-To address this issue, many companies now require a “design exercise” as part of the interview process.
+To address this issue, many companies now require a “design exercise” or “design challenge” as part of the interview process.
 Asking candidates to solve and present a proposed design solution in person helps interviewers assess a designer’s overall skillset outside of the standard portfolio and resume.

 Interviewers want to make sure you can communicate effectively with the team, think critically by asking good questions, and handle constructive criticism.
 At the end of the day, a successful product design exercise clearly demonstrates your thought process and represents how you would work in the real world.

 There are usually three types of design exercises: